maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
  ```

-Yay, we can distinguish between case classes and sealed traits!
-A small site note: Case classes are also called product
+Ok, now we can distinguish also between case classes and sealed traits!
-types and sealed traits sum types (hence the naming of the traits).
-Also we've got some methods that we can call at
+Small side note: Case classes are also called product types and sealed traits sum types
+(hence the naming of the traits).
+Also we've got some methods that we can call which will be important later.
-runtime: For `Product` a method to assemble the type from its elements and for `Sum` one that gives us the
+: For `Product` a method to assemble the type from its elements and for `Sum` one that gives us the
 ordinal of a member of the respective sealed trait.

 Let's now recheck how the Mirror type would look like for our `User` case class leaving out the `fromProduct`
-method which is not relevant for now.
+method which is not relevant right now.

 ```scala
 import scala.compiletime.Mirror